FRC-Team-4143/jetsonNative/README.txt

 #Proof of concept requires:
 #libCANBridge.so from https://github.com/FRC-Team-4143/CANBridge/tree/4143
-#(binary included in libbuild)
+#(arm64 binary included in libbuild dir)

 #build libhook.so with cmake: I can't figure out gradle cpp-library with aarch64
 cd libbuild
 cmake ..
 make

+copy either build.gradle.c++ or build.gradle.java to build.gradle

 #build with:
-./gradlew installFrcUserProgramReleaseExecutable
+./gradlew installFrcUserProgramReleaseExecutable  # for C++ ./gradlew build		# for JAVA

 #copy libraries to install dir
-cp libbuild/*.so build/install/frcUserProgram/release/lib/
+cp libbuild/*.so build/install/frcUserProgram/release/lib/   # for C++
+cp libbuild/*.so build/jni/release  				# for JAVA